Mental Health Crisis Services

 If you or someone you know needs support now, call or text 988 or chat live at 988lifeline.org

-Benton County Behavioral Health offers drop-in mental health crisis counseling services for all ages.
+Benton County Behavioral Health offers same day mental health crisis counseling services for all ages.
 No appointment is needed.
-Simply stop at the front desk and ask “to see the Counselor of the Day”.
+Simply stop at the front desk and ask to see a crisis counselor.

 Hours: Monday – Friday, 8:00am – 5:00pm